Is headless CMS the future?

-Single-page applications (SPAs) utilise rich web front-ends to improve the user experience, and can work smoothly together with a headless CMS.
+Single-page applications (SPAs) utilize rich web front-ends to improve the user experience, and can work smoothly together with a headless CMS.
 However, there are some challenges and we list both them and some proposed solutions.

 As the saying goes: you can't have your cake and eat it too.
 But we might make an exception for the case of hybrid CMS.
 If you want a traditional CMS to maintain your traditional website—but also want structured content and APIs for headless delivery, a hybrid CMS can serve both needs in equal measures.